Results.

 28 November 1986

-Appellate court upheld customary-law award of house and fields but excluded bridewealth animals from the estate.
+Appellate court upheld customary-law award of house and shambas; animals excluded as bridewealth, appeal dismissed.

 27 November 1986